 What Is Sadfishing?

-Sadfishing, a term credited to writer Rebecca Reid, is a new word that describes a not-so-new trend.
-Here’s how the sadfishing meaning breaks down: Social media users “fish” for sympathetic reactions and comments by posting sad stories and images.
+Sadfishing is a term coined by writer Rebecca Reid.
+Here’s how the sadfishing meaning breaks down: Social media users fish for sympathetic reactions and comments by posting sad stories and images.

 Sadfishing, Social Media and Mental Health